-Late freeze – Sometimes a late freeze can knock the flowers or the start of the flowers right off the bush.
+Late freeze – Sometimes a late freeze can knock the flowers right off the bush by damaging the buds.
 If your lilac bush is not blooming, you might want to think back about whether or not there was a late freeze.
 If this is why your lilac bush is not blooming, your bush is fine.
 Next year, you should have a ton of blooms.

-Light – Another reason for your lilac blooming season to be lacking some flowers could be that the plant is not getting enough sunshine, which is what helps the plant produce flowers in the first place.
-What you might need to do is thin the area around the bush to make sure sunlight is getting through other foliage.
-You might also have to remove the oldest and thickest branches at the base of the bush to allow sunlight to penetrate the bush itself.
+Additionally, you might need to thin the area around the bush to make sure sunlight is getting through other foliage.
+Remove the oldest and thickest branches at the base of the bush to allow sunlight to penetrate throughout the bush.

-Pests – There are some pests that can prevent lilac flowering as well.
-These include scale insects, like the oyster shell scale, and borers, which cause damage within the stems of the bush.
+Pests/Disease – Pests or disease can also affect how well a lilac blooms.
+If your lilac is not flowering well, check the plant for these.
+Problematic pests include scale insects and borers.
 You can see scale insects pretty easily on the leaves of the bush.
 If you see them, you will need to treat your bush so that it will do well the next lilac blooming season.
 If you see borer damage, you can alleviate this by doing your renewal pruning.
-This way new growth will come back without the damage from the borers and your lilac flowering will resume the very next season.
+This way new growth will come back without the damage from the borers and your lilac flowering will resume in the next season or two.